ellijobst/CERN/README.md

 # CERN
-Investigation the Spin of the Hypertriton
+Investigating the Spin of the Hypertriton